GameServerManagers/LinuxGSM-Docs/FastDL.md

 It's required to clear the old FastDL folder in 2 cases :

-1) If you want to remove files that you removed from your server
+1) If you want to clean files that are no longer into the server content

 2) If some files changed and you're using bzip2 compression.

-Addon developer ?
-Changing sounds but keeping the same file name ?
-Note that clients won't download a file that they already downloaded unless its name changes.
+Important note for addons developers : Note that clients won't download a file that they already downloaded unless you rename it.

 ### bzip2 compression